 Take a walk around your home and inspect your windows, doors or anywhere else where there is wood trim.
 Look for cracks, holes, and damaged, loose, or rotting wood.
-Determine whether you can repair the wood or if you will need to replace individual pieces, or all of the trim around a window or door.
+Determine whether you can repair the wood, if you will need to replace individual pieces, or need to replace all of the trim around a window or door.

 Wood trim around exterior windows and doors can begin to wear, warp and rot over time.
 This can not only look bad, but trim in disrepair can allow water to get underneath and create further damage.
 While the elements will take their toll, you can make repairs to or even replace wood trim without the need for expensive professional help.

 If the wood isn’t rotting, excessively warped or otherwise badly damaged, you can simply make a few quick repairs to bring trim back to its original attractive and sound condition.
 If a piece of trim is loose, use a hammer and nails to refasten it to the wall.

 Cracks between the trim and the wall can be filled with silicone caulk.
 Remove old caulk, paint and debris from the crack with a putty knife, painter’s 5-in-1 tool or another similar tool.
 Go over the crack a couple of times with a wire brush to remove remaining debris.

 Watch the weather.
 Weather can affect the long-term performance of caulks, so only apply it when the temperature is between 50 and 90 degrees Fahrenheit.
 Don’t apply caulk when it’s raining or snowing.